fubar2/galaxy_tf_overlay/README.md

 Ordinary and anonymous users can fill in the form, but it will be a waste of time, because tool execution exit with an error before a tool is generated.

 Generated tools are ordinary Galaxy tools.
-They should always be inspected before installation from an untrusted source.
+Code should always be inspected before installation from an untrusted source.

 #### ToolFactory development server installation